 He was a Portville Sports Booster for many years.
 He was also a referee for the local high school teams and was a basketball official at the collegiate level, and officiated many St. Bonaventure games.
 Tony was awarded the IAABO Life Time Achievement Award.
 He was a member of the committee that started the IAABO Classic Basketball Tournaments held at St. Bonaventure over 40 years ago.
 He was also a past member of the NCAA Basketball officials.

 Tony was a member of the Portville Fire Department and a life member of the Portville American Legion Post #814 and was awarded the 75 Year National Legion Membership Award.
 He was an avid golfer and a former member of the Bolivar Country Club.

 Surviving are four children; Richard “Rick” Wilson of Portville, Kathryn “Kitty” Cooley of Portville, Francis “F.J.”
 (Johnetta) Wilson of Portville and Mary Lee (Mark) Wenke of Olean; eleven grandchildren; and fourteen great-grandchildren.

 Due to COVID-19 restrictions, funeral services will be private at this time.
 A memorial mass at the Sacred Heart Oratory in Portville will be announced at a later date.
 Burial will be in Chestnut Hill Cemetery, Portville.

 Memorials if desired may be made to Portville Central School Booster Club, the Portville American Legion, 24 S. Main Street, Portville, or to the Portville Volunteer Fire Department, 5 S. Main Street, Portville.

 Funeral arrangements are under the direction of the Guenther Funeral Home, Inc. Online condolences may be made at www.guentherfh.com.

-To plant a tree in memory of Francis J. "Tony" Wilson, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Francis J. "Tony" Wilson, please visit our floral store.